spences10/scottspence.com/posts/2018/12/24/wsl-bootstrap-2019/index.md

-A window will open displaying the basic Create React App landing page, we're going to add a h1 to the `App.js` module then commit it, via the Source Control menu in VSCode.
+A window will open displaying the basic Create React App landing page, we're going to add a h1 to the `App.js` module then commit it, via the Source Control menu in VS Code.

 > Please bear in mind this is an up and running guide for a
 > development environment, I'm not going to be detailing developing in
 > React

-Whilst the terminal is busy starting up the create-react-page we can open another tab in Hyper with Ctrl+Shift+t and open up VSCode with the `code .` command, navigate to the `App.js` component and add a `<h1>` tag to it just above the `<img>` tag with `<h1>Hello React!</h1>` in it.
+Whilst the terminal is busy starting up the create-react-page we can open another tab in Hyper with Ctrl+Shift+t and open up VS Code with the `code .` command, navigate to the `App.js` component and add a `<h1>` tag to it just above the `<img>` tag with `<h1>Hello React!</h1>` in it.